jochy/gpt-professor/README.md

       },
       "criteria": {
           "use_vue_js": {
+              "name": "Framework VUE.JS is used",
               "condition": "Make sure the project is using vuejs" },
           "use_computed_property": {
+              "name": "Computed properties should be used",
               "condition": "Make sure there is at least 1 computed property" }
       }